 Arrests - Arrest Warrants, Arrests Based on Probable Cause, & Notices to Appear

-After a criminal investigation is concluded, the police officer decides whether to make an arrest based on probable cause.
+After a criminal investigation is concluded in Florida, the police officer decides whether to make an arrest based on probable cause.
 There are two ways that a police officer can make an arrest.
 First, in some cases, the officer can arrest without a warrant based on probable cause.
 Second, an officer can seek an arrest warrant signed by a judge, who determines that there is probable cause in the case.

 What is probable cause?

-Arrest warrants must be in writing, setting forth substantially the nature of the offense, commanding the person to be arrested, with the person's name (or if unknown, with a reasonable certain description), the date issued, the county, and must be signed by a judge with the amount of bail and return date.
+Florida arrest warrants must be in writing, setting forth substantially the nature of the offense, commanding the person to be arrested, with the person's name (or if unknown, with a reasonable certain description), the date issued, the county, and must be signed by a judge with the amount of bail and return date.

 Typically, a police officer will go to the State Attorney's Office and open up an arrest warrant file.
 They will speak with the Assistant State Attorney and together the officer and Assistant State Attorney will draft an arrest warrant.
 The arrest warrant will include a factual statement by the officer describing probably cause for the arrest.
 The police officer, and/or the Assistant State Attorney will then take the arrest warrant affidavit to a judge.
 The judge will review the affidavit and if the judge believes that probable cause is established in the affidavit, will issue an arrest warrant.
 The judge will also assign a bond, usually upon recommendation of the police officer and/or assistant state attorney.
 Once the person is arrested, they can post the bond and get out of jail without going in front of a judge.
 Some charges require that no bond be set and that the person go before a judge within 24 hours for a First Appearance.